Mafuyeka/Research-Project-approval/README.md

 Research & Project approval (Part 1)

--By Tshepiso Mafuyeka and zhabwe254 -tshepisoroshina@gmail.com
+#By Tshepiso Mafuyeka and zhabwe254
--
+#tshepisoroshina@gmail.com
+#

--Project to be done in teams of 3 people
+#Project to be done in teams of 3 people
--Ongoing project - started
+#Ongoing project - started
-Project will start Apr 26, 2024 5:00 AM,
+#Project will start Apr 26, 2024 5:00 AM,
 must end by May 3, 2024 5:00 AM

 Concepts